‘A Godsend’ for hungry Rifle residents

 “The need is definitely out there,” she added.

-Meal menus, with all food prepared by volunteers from dozens of area churches, vary widely, Loving said: Ham and bean soup, burritos, turkey, tacos and lasagna.
+Meal menus, with all food prepared by volunteers from dozens of area churches, vary widely, Loving said, and may include ham and bean soup, burritos, turkey, tacos and lasagna.
 On this night’s menu was pizza casserole, coleslaw, garden salad, rolls and brownies, prepared and served by members of the Church of Jesus Christ of Latter Day Saints in Rifle.
 Beverages are provided by LIFT-UP.

 Fred Williams of Rifle is a LIFT-UP volunteer and enjoys Extended Table meals each week.